Anti-intellectualism: 20th–21st centuries

-In 1912, the New Jersey governor, Woodrow Wilson, described the battle:
+In 1912, New Jersey governor Woodrow Wilson described the battle:

 What I fear is a government of experts.
 God forbid that, in a democratic country, we should resign the task and give the government over to experts.
 What are we for if we are to be scientifically taken care of by a small number of gentlemen who are the only men who understand the job?